SincerelyBrittany/NYCDA_InstagramClone2/README.md

 ## API/ROUTES DOCUMENTATION
 This is were the documentation for the api and the list for the middleware that will be utilized in this application.
+Added routes for retrieval of object that contains information to post on the main instagram clone page.
+The variable is called "cardInfo". and the route is "/" .

 ## DB/SCHEMA DOCUMENTATION